-Candidates are placed on the ballot in a random order drawn by the Registrar of Voters Office within each county.
+Candidates are placed on the ballot in a random order drawn by the Registrar of Voters Office within each county and are not rotated.

 Candidates running for other offices

 Candidates are placed on the ballot in the Secretary of State's random order and are not rotated.